Writing the Rainbow – My Musing about Why I Write.

 I knew I wanted to write by eight.
 At ten, I won my first poetry competition.
 I was also ten when a friend gave me a child’s book of English history.
 I read the story of Elizabeth I, another unwanted and seemingly unloved daughter.
 Watching my bearded, scowling father behead another one of our chooks for the Sunday roast, it seemed I watched Henry VIII, a man also good at putting an axe to a bloody use.
 I thought, Elizabeth triumphed over her dark times, why can’t I?
 That book changed my life and began my lifelong desire to learn and then write about the Tudors.

 In blithe innocence, I started drafting my first novel, seizing hold of a poem that first ‘spoke’ to me in my teenage years.
 This poem gave me a voice of a long dead Tudor poet who told the tragic story of Anne Boleyn.
 The Greek chorus of a lifetime of doubters only added more fire to my belly to prove to myself that I could do it – and, by a lot of hard work, I ended up with a published novel.

 Dear Heart’s publication gave me the impetus and encouragement I needed to write another Tudor novel.
-Sir Thomas Wyatt, the man and poet recounting the story of Anne Boleyn in my first novel, said about Katherine of Aragon:
+I imagined Sir Thomas Wyatt, the man and poet recounting the story of Anne Boleyn in my first novel, saying this about Katherine of Aragon: